spectrochempy/spectrochempy/docs/devguide/contributing_codebase.rst

 Test-driven development/code writing
 ------------------------------------

-spectrochempy strongly encourages contributors to embrace `test-driven development (TDD) <https://en.wikipedia.org/wiki/Test-driven_development>`_.
+SpectroChemPy strongly encourages contributors to embrace `test-driven development (TDD) <https://en.wikipedia.org/wiki/Test-driven_development>`_.
 This development process "relies on the repetition of a very short development cycle: first the developer writes an (initially failing) automated test case that defines a desired